 where $F(\theta)$ is the free energy, which depends on the combination $m e^{i \theta/2}$ only (for two quark flavors).
 Treating the mass term as a perturbation, this leads to

 The partition function $Z_Q$ is obtained by Fourier expanding the right-hand side of (\ref{zf}), which gives

 In the chiral limit this reduces to

 which is consistent with the fermion determinant and implies the occurrence of exactly $|Q|$ topological zero modes.
 This result is an integral part of chiral perturbation theory and its spectral manifestations~\cite{Leutwyler:1992yt}.
-Assuming there were zero modes of mixed chirality, $n_+ + n_- > |n_+ - n_-|$, their contribution would be severely suppressed for small quark masses by an additional factor of $m^{2(n_+ + n_- - |n_+ - n_-|)}$ in the fermion determinant.
+Zero modes of mixed chirality, $n_+ + n_- > |n_+ - n_-|$, would be severely suppressed for small quark masses by an additional factor of $m^{2(n_+ + n_- - |n_+ - n_-|)}$ in the fermion determinant, besides being of measure zero.
 For $Q=0$, for example, the factor would be $m^{2(n_+ + n_-)}$.
 The `vanishing theorem' has been confirmed in numerous lattice simulations in two~\cite{Chiu:1998bh} and four dimensions at zero~\cite{Ilgenfritz:2007xu,Chiu:2011dz,DiGiacomo:2015eva} and finite temperature~\cite{Chen:2022fid,Chiu}, up to spatial volumes of $(5\, \textrm{fm})^3$.
-A proof through `reduction' is provided by the gradient flow~\cite{Luscher:2010iy}, which is an infinitesimal, differentiable and invertible RG-type transformation that connects lattice gauge fields to semi-classical, self-dual multi-instanton solutions at larger flow times $t$~\cite{Nakamura:2021meh}.
-It is known already that $\partial Q/\partial t \equiv \partial (n_- - n_+)/\partial t = 0$~\cite{Luscher:2010iy,Nakamura:2021meh}.
+A proof through `reduction' is provided by the gradient flow~\cite{Luscher:2010iy}, which is an infinitesimal, differentiable and invertible RG-type transformation that connects lattice gauge fields to semi-classical, self-dual multi-instanton solutions at larger flow times $t$, $\langle E\rangle_{t\rightarrow \infty}V \simeq |Q|\, 8\pi^2$~\cite{Nakamura:2021meh}.
+It is known that $\partial Q/\partial t \equiv \partial (n_- - n_+)/\partial t = 0$~\cite{Luscher:2010iy,Nakamura:2021meh}.
 Evidently, it is not possible to change a zero mode,

 into a continuous mode,